Code4HR/previous-landing/README.md

 #How to Code for this Repo
 Option A: Fork, Edit, then Pull Request when ready.

 Option B: If in the BetaNYC brigade and you have write access to repo: Develop/test in your own branch, preferablly a feature-named-branch, and once it's ready for production, merge into gh-pages, which auto deploys to GitHub pages for BetaNYC.org

-Also, it's nice if you merge/commit to gh-pages, that you [let the team know in the discussion group](http://www.meetup.com/betanyc/messages/archive/).
+Also, it's nice if you merge/commit to gh-pages, then [let the team know in the discussion group](http://www.meetup.com/betanyc/messages/archive/).

 #License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)